hackclub/hackclub/workshops/dodge/README.md

 Instead of modifying `position.x`, we're modifying `position.y`, because we want the enemy to move vertically.
 We're incrementing the value, because we want the position to move downward.
 Remember, in the coordinate system in p5.js, the y values increase in the downward direction.

-I'm going to make my enemy a bit faster than my player.
+I'm going to make my enemy a bit faster than my player, by incrementing by 3, instead of 1.

 Now our code looks like this: